-With important ongoing research regarding the global cycling of atmospheric chemicals at Summit Station on the Greenland Ice Cap, the (NSF)National Science Foundation is working with the Society of Automotive Engineers (SAE), looking for a vehicle to provide transportation between research sites.
+With important ongoing research regarding the global cycling of atmospheric chemicals at Summit Station on the Greenland Ice Cap, the National Science Foundation (NSF) is working with the Society of Automotive Engineers (SAE), looking for a vehicle to provide transportation between research sites.
 The research at Summit station measures some of the chemical factors in parts per billion.
 With this data being so sensitive to its environmental surroundings, emissions from an internal combustion (IC) vehicle would distort research data.
 As a result, there is a need for a zero-emissions vehicle.
-To be able to support researchers and equipment this vehicle has to be able to carry a significant load over a large distance.
+To be able to support researchers and equipment, this vehicle has to be able to carry a significant load over a reasonable distance.
 Traditionally, electric vehicles were limited by range, but continued advancement in technology is providing increased viability of such vehicles.
 With a zero-emissions form of transportation, researchers will be able to access areas they would previously only approach by foot, so as not to affect data.
-Also it will allow more distant satellite camps, thus cutting down even more on the carbon footprints left The SAE Clean Snowmobile by the researchers.
-Challenge strives to address this issue in an attempt to provide an alternative mode of transportation.
+It will also allow more distant satellite camps, thus cutting down even more on the carbon footprints left by the researchers.
+The SAE Clean Snowmobile Challenge strives to address this issue in an attempt to provide an alternative mode of transportation.

-Since 2008, the Clarkson University Snowmobile team has worked with, and updated the aforementioned Polaris 600RR Snowmobile.
+Since 2008, the Clarkson University Snowmobile team has worked to convert a Polaris 600RR Snowmobile from internal combustion to fully electric.
 For the 2008 competition the main goal was converting the previous internal combustion vehicle to a fully electric snowmobile.
-During 2009, there was extensive work done on reducing weight, as well as increasing the power output to the motor.
-This year for the 2010 SAE Zero Emissions Snowmobile Challenge, even further revisions were made to improve the snowmobile's overall performance.
+In 2009, extensive work was done to reduce weight, as well as increase the power output to the motor.
+For the 2010 challenge, the charger was improved and a new battery pack was installed, along with a new motor mount, new belt case, and new battery balancing system.
+This year for the 2011 SAE Zero Emissions Snowmobile Challenge, further revisions have been made to improve reliability and performance of the snowmobile, including a new skid frame to reduce weight, better rider protection system, and further improvements to the charger.